Roxanne Reid

 1. Enjoy some West Coast humour

-Look out for the broken windmill on your right-hand side as you drive from Vredenburg to Paternoster along the R399.
-Its legs still stand straight and tall but most of its blades are missing and it looks sad and lost.
-A signage company saw an opportunity for a bit of fun (and advertising too) and erected a huge blue and yellow sign with the word Moertoegepomp.
+Look out for the battered windmill on your right-hand side as you drive from Vredenburg to Paternoster along the R399.
+Its legs still stand straight and tall but most of its blades are missing or broken and it looks sad and lost.
+A signage company saw an opportunity for a bit of fun and advertising too, erecting a huge blue and yellow sign with the word Moertoegepomp.
+(It now also serves to remember one ‘Plakkies’ Fourie.)
 For those who don’t understand Afrikaans, the sign says something like ‘pumped to hell’, only a lot more pithy.

 Look out for other flashes of humour too; they’re not hard to find.
 Like the car with the vanity licence plate declaring to any potential thieves, ‘DUS MYNE’ (this is mine).